 metabolism of fatty acids, glucose, and amino acids.
 Biotin also plays a role in histone modification, gene regulation, and cell signaling and has demonstrated effects for improving skin and nail health.
 (1, 2)

 Vitamin C, or ascorbic acid, is a water-soluble essential vitamin that serves as both an antioxidant and pro-oxidant.
 This vitamin plays an instrumental role in the development and maintenance of tissues, bone formation, wound healing, immune function, and a number of metabolic functions.
 (3) A deficiency can lead to scurvy, anaemia, infections, bleeding gums, muscular degeneration, poor wound healing, and a number of other conditions.
-(3) In Good Green Stuff vitamin C is provided as a supplemental form (ascorbic acid) and also naturally from rosehip.
+(3) In Good Green Vitality vitamin C is provided as a supplemental form (ascorbic acid) and also naturally from rosehip.

 Gotu kola or Asiatic pennywort is a culinary and medicinal herb that grows in wetlands of the Asian continent.
 The leaves are used extensively in South Asian cooking and it is also used medicinally as a general health tonic and for treating minor wounds, and conditions of the skin such as ulcers, eczema, and psoriasis.
 (4) The active constituents are a range of saponins and glycosides along with phytosterols and fatty acids.